-Welcome to the online catalogue for the The 20th Annual Live Auction at Capital One All-Star Village.
+Welcome to the online catalogue for The Super Bowl LIX Live Auction.

-Online pre-bidding ends Monday, July 15th at 10:00pm ET for Lots 1-473.
-Lots 1-473 will re-open for live bidding on Tuesday, July 16th 10:00am CT.
-After online pre-bidding closes on our website, the auction will move to the live format, with bidding available via telephone, absentee, and online interactively via Invaluable (see below).
-High Bids & Ceiling Bids placed on these lots during the online bidding period will be executed competitively during the Live Auction.
-If you wish to phone bid during the Live Auction please call 610-524-0822 or email info@huntauctions.com before July 16th.
+Online pre-bidding for Live Auction Lots 1-323 ends Friday, February 7th at 10:00pm ET/9:00pm CT.
+Pre-bids/ceiling bids left at huntauctions.com will be executed during the live auction on February 8th 11:00am CT.
+After online pre-bidding closes on our website, the auction will move to the live format, with bidding available via telephone, absentee, in person and online interactively via Invaluable (see below).
+If you wish to phone bid during the Live Auction please call 610-524-0822 or email info@huntauctions.com before February 8th.
 Please note, you do not have to pre-bid in order to bid during the live auction.
+Online Only lots 324-end, close on Saturday, February 8th at 10pm ET/9pm CT with bidding continuing for 30 minute intervals.
+Bidding for lots 324-end is only available online at huntauctions.com

 Live Auction